-When America's auto industry sells its motor vehicles, the world is a test track and a showroom.
+When the US auto industry sells its motor vehicles, the world is a test track and a showroom.
 Acceleration is a virtue.
 Performance is a priority.
 Power is at a premium.
 And often sealing the deal is a sleek, showy style.

 The 2002–2003 tug-of-war between Detroit and those who advocate leaner, cleaner vehicles was the latest battle in a decades-old struggle over fuel economy.
 At issue over the past year were proposed increases to the Corporate Average Fuel Economy (CAFE) standards for cars and light trucks, which have stagnated since 1985.
 Most recently, the National Highway Traffic Safety Administration (NHTSA) chose to raise fuel economy standards for sport utility vehicles (SUVs), minivans, and pickup trucks a mere 1.5 mpg by 2007.